zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-13-LCM-Exp-Extractions.md

 17. Add 700 uL wash buffer and spin down, discard flow through
 18. Add 400 uL wash buffer and spin for 2 minutes at 15,000 rcf
 19. Transfer column to labelled 1.5 mL tube and elute in 15 uL RNase/DNase-free water.
-20. Allow filter to saturate by spinning at 100 rcf for 2 minutes and then elute by spinning down at 12,000 rcf for 1 minute.
+20. Allow filter to saturate by spinning at 100 rcf for 1 minute and then elute by spinning down at 12,000 rcf for 1 minute.
 21. Confirm all liquid has been eluted from the filter into the tube, and discard the filter column.
 22. Immediately transfer RNA tubes to ice and perform QC (hsRNA tapestation using 2 uL RNA) as soon as possible.
     1. I recommend doing the RNA tapestation before continuing with the DNA extraction